1998 Thurston High School shooting: Expulsion

+Shooting

 Murder of parents

-Shortly before his death, William confided to a friend that he was "terrified" and had run out of options to help his son.
+Shortly before his death, William had confided to a friend that he was "terrified" and had run out of options to help his son.

 According to Kinkel's taped confession, at about 3 p.m. that day, he retrieved his Ruger .22-caliber semi-automatic rifle from his bedroom and ammunition from his parents' bedroom.
-He then went to the kitchen and shot his father once in the back of the head, before dragging his body into the bathroom and covering it with a sheet.
-When his mother arrived home at about 6:30 p.m., he met her in the garage, told her he loved her, then shot her six times: twice in the back of the head, three times in the face, and once in the heart.
+After the voices in his head told him he had no choice but to kill his father, he then went to the kitchen, where he heard William on the phone with the Oregon National Guard asking about boot camp.
+He then shot his father once in the back of the head, before dragging his body into the bathroom and covering it with a sheet.
+When his mother arrived home at about 6:30 p.m., he met her in the garage, told her he loved her, then shot her six times: twice in the back of the head, three times in the face, and once in the heart, again as his auditory hallucinations directed him.
 He then dragged her body across the floor and covered it with a sheet.
+He was unable to sleep; the voices told him that now he had to "go to school and kill everybody.
+Look at what you've already done."

-Throughout the next morning, Kinkel repeatedly played a recording of "Liebestod", the final dramatic aria from Wagner's opera Tristan und Isolde, on the family's sound system.
+Throughout the early morning hours, Kinkel repeatedly played a recording of "Liebestod", the final dramatic aria from Wagner's opera Tristan und Isolde, on the family's sound system.
 The recording was featured in Romeo + Juliet and included in a soundtrack release for the film.
 When police arrived at the house, they found this "opera music" from the soundtrack playing loudly with the CD player set to continuous play.
 In a note Kinkel left on a coffee table in the living room, he described his motive for killing his parents thus: "I just got two felonies on my record.
 My parents can't take that!
 It would destroy them.
 The embarrassment would be too much for them.
 They couldn't live with themselves."
 But as the note continues, he attempts to describe his mental state: "My head just doesn't work right.
 God damn these VOICES inside my head. ...
 I have to kill people.
 I don't know why. ...
 I have no other choice."